MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 ![ERD](erd.drawio.svg)

-Before we can start assembling queries with FunSQL, we need to describe the database schema.
-Specifically, for each table in the database, we need to create a corresponding `SQLTable` object, which will encapsulate the name of the table and the list of available columns.
+Before we can start assembling queries with FunSQL, we need to make FunSQL aware of the database schema.
+Specifically, for each table in the database, we need to create a corresponding `SQLTable` object, which encapsulates the table name and its columns.

     using FunSQL: SQLTable